Hakenadu/plantuml-editor/README.md

 ```

 #### With sharing enabled
-For enabling permalinks you need to provide a WebDAV interface for the plantuml-editor.
+For enabling share links you need to provide a WebDAV interface for the plantuml-editor.
 The following docker-compose example shows a maximal example.

 ```yaml